hrs/recipes/recipes/pancakes.md

 - 1 c. flour

 Mix everything in a mixing bowl and beat it all together.
-Add any extras---I like about 3/4 c. of sliced almonds.
+Add any extras---I like about 3/4 c. of sliced almonds, but berries, pecans, or chocolate chips would be great, too!

 Spoon onto a griddle, cook until bubbly, then flip and cook for a couple more minutes.
 Eat.